-In addition to completing the application form, a letter of support from the lead applicant's University confirming acceptance of the 80% FEC rate and that the lead applicant is eligible to receive BBSRC funding is required.
+In addition to the application form, a letter of support from the lead applicant's University confirming acceptance of the 80% FEC rate and the lead applicant's eligibility to receive BBSRC funding must be submitted.
 Please do ensure your letter of support covers both these aspects, failure to do so will prevent your application from being reviewed.
+Please note, the person signing this letter should be a recognised authority at the University, such as a Head of Department.
 This may be submitted as a pdf.